afriyenn/yen-s_portfolio/README.md

 - **Field Activation Program Success:** An assessment of the customers offline acquisition on field on customers acquisitions and sales.
 - **Regional Comparison:** An evaluation of sales and ticket sold by region.

-# 1.2 Data Structure & Initial Checks
+## 1.2 Data Structure & Initial Checks

+Tripio's database structure as seen below consists of four tables: orders, customers, geo_lookup, order_status, with a total row count o 108,127 records. (lo attach entity relationship diagram yen di canva buatnya)
 The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
 A description of each table is as follows:
 - **Table 2:**
 - **Table 3:**